-- Cache files are usually stored in (and loaded from) \$TEXMFVAR/luatexja/. - In addition to caches of the text form (the extension is ".lua"), caches of the binary, precompiled form are supported. - In loading a cache, the binary cache precedes the text form. - When LuaTEX-ja updates a cache hoge.lua, its binary version is also updated.
+- Cache files are usually stored in (and loaded from) \$TEXMFVAR/luatexja/. - In addition to caches of the text form (the extension is ".lua.gz", because they are compressed by gzip), caches of the binary (bytecode) form are supported. - In loading a cache, the binary cache precedes the text form. - When LuaTeX-ja updates a compressed text cache hoge.lua.gz, its binary version is also updated.